Sahir1234/sahir1234.github.io/README.md

 # Personal Website

-This is the source code for my personal website, which is still under development.
-To access it, go to sahir1234.github.io/index.html.
+This is the source code for my personal website sahirmody.com.
+The domain was purchased from Google and is connected to the index.html file in this repository.